-Create a these silly Halloween monster treat boxes for the holiday!
-Printable treat box is available in two sizes – perfect for holding sweet treats and small gifts.
+Learn how to make these cute monster treat boxes for Halloween!
+The printable boxes are available in two sizes and are perfect for holding sweet treats and small gifts.

 They come together really quickly and only use a few supplies.
 Once they are printed on cardstock, the basic supplies you need are a scissors, double-sided tape and string.
 I recommend using a scoring board for scoring the fold lines but this is optional.
 The scoring board just makes this step go quickly while also creating nice crisp fold lines for your box.